edosedgar/innopolis_hackathon/README.md

-# Disc-type glass insulators absence detection (NeuroEye)
+# Disc-type glass insulators absence detection

 Team members: Edgar Kaziakhmedov, Denis Koposov
+Team name: NeuroEye

-Source code containing part for data manipulation in **scripts** fodler.
+Source code containing part for data manipulation is in **scripts** folder.
 Part used for Yolov8x training is in **network** folder.

 ## Preface and objective

 The reliability of electrical networks depends on the presence and condition of insulators.
-The objective is to create algorithms capable of automatically detecting cases where the glass insulator is missing in the strings of disc-type insulators based on RGB images.
+The objective is to create an algorithm capable of automatically detecting cases where the glass insulator is missing in the strings of disc-type insulators based on RGB images.

 ## Approach